This post may contain affiliate links. See site Terms here.

 - zest of 1 lemon

-Dissolve yeast in warm water for 5 minutes.
+Dissolve yeast in warm milk for 5 minutes.

 Add all ingredients except flour and salt in a stand mixer, and mix with dough hook until smooth.